 First and foremost, be supportive.
-Listen to your student and find out what he or she needs from you – it may just be someone to talk with.
+Listen to your student and find out what s/he needs from you – it may just be someone with whom to talk.
 Encourage your student to review the Code of Conduct and the specifically the policy in question and the procedure.
 If your student did violate the Code, encourage him or her to take responsibility for his or her actions.
 If your student did not do anything wrong, explain that the process is fair and that his or her side of the story will be heard.
 If your student is in violation and there are sanctions, remind your student to complete them on time to avoid further consequences.

 My student is a good kid!
 S/he could not have done anything wrong!

-Sometimes there are mix-ups and students find themselves “in the wrong place at the wrong time”.
+Sometimes there are mix-ups and students find themselves "in the wrong place at the wrong time."
 Your student will be treated fairly and given an opportunity to explain what happened.
 Experienced staff and a highly trained University Conduct Board (made up of faculty, staff, and fellow students) make determinations about what occurred.
-However, sometimes students make mistakes.
-Our process at its core is educational and that will be our focus when we meet with your student.
+The process, at its core, is educational and that will be the focus when meeting with your student.

 What can happen to my student?

 If your student is in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) up to loss of housing or suspension and expulsion for more serious or repeat offenses.
-Often times there are additional sanctions added on including attendance at an alcohol class, service hours, fines or other projects.
+Often times there are additional sanctions issued including an alcohol education module, service hours, fines or other projects.
 These must be completed as well or there may be further consequences.
 Academic integrity violations could result in failure for the course or the assignment.
 If your student is not in violation or charges are withdrawn, there would be no sanctions and no conduct record.